nadasshawer/Clock-System/README.md

 Built with HTML5, CSS3, and JavaScript

-Author: Nada Shawer, and MIS student passionate about blending business systems with real-world front-end tools.
+Author: Nada Shawer (MIS student passionate about blending business systems with real-world front-end tools).